jquattro/hiv-childmort-bias/README.md

 ## Scripts

+IMPORTANT: Each scripts lists the versions of the packages under it was developed.
+Please make sure that you have the right version of all the packages installed before running the scripts, otherwise later packages updates might break the code.

 - R/001_simulation.R: Runs simulations and compiles the outputs.
 - R/002_figures.R: plots figures 1 to 3
 - R/003_tables.R: produces tables 2 and 3.